Estimote/Android-Fleet-Management-SDK/README.md

 Apps can use `startRanging` method of `BeaconManager` class to determine relative proximity of beacons in the region and can be updated when this distance changes.
 Ranging updates come every second to listeners registered with `setRangingListener` method of `BeaconManager` class.
 Ranging updates contain a list of currently found beacons.
 If a beacon goes out of range it will not be presented on this list.

+Ranging is designed to be used in apps in foreground.

 **What is monitoring?**

 Region monitoring is a term used to describe a Bluetooth device's usage and  detect when a user is in the vicinity of beacons.
 You can use this functionality to show alerts or provide contextual aware information as a user enters or exits  a beacon's region.
 Beacon's regions are defined by beacon's values: